Holidays

 So with the dust settling I can finally see some clear outlines.

-I definitely think I need a vacation and get a bit less attached to my client’s projects.
-For me it is good to be concerned about the well-being of the total project but everyone has the right to have their own problems.
-I better not try to solve these problems for them, they have their own journey to complete.
+I definitely think I need a vacation and be a bit less attached to my client’s projects.
+On one side it is good to be concerned about the well-being of a client project but everyone has the right to their own problems, and I should let them have those.

-My lesson is that I have to be able to work in projects with problems and alongside others, without the need to solve those problems.
-Yes I can help to make the issue more clear if they ask me to do so, but from there on it is their burden to carry.
+My lesson is that want to be able to work in projects with problems and alongside others, without the need to solve those problems.
+Yes I can help to make the issue more clear if they ask me to do so, but it is still their own call to make.

 This one is from Jordan Peterson.
 I find it easier to digest this lecture if you know where he comes from.
 For him, humans are destined (programmed/pre made) to function in a community and help their community with what they got.
 And if the human understands what he/she got and put it to good use, this human will enjoy life and be rewarded by the community with a fitting reward that encourages more.